Consuelo Costin: Actress and reality TV

-She appeared in the short film, “Something in Between” (2002).
+She appeared in the short film, Something in Between (2002).

 She also created and appeared in a television show about the Vanderbilt family, stating "I've been able to access these places that nobody gets to see."

 Entrepreneur

 Costin founded her own record label, C&R Production.
 She is also the co-founder of SohoMuse, a professional networking website for the global creative community.

 She also has jewelry line called Homage, in collaboration with HSN.

 Philanthropy

 Costin served for several years as the Vice President of the Ovarian Cancer Prevention Coalition of Greater California.

-Mercedes-Benz launched a fragrance collection in the US and named her a philanthropic ambassador for the brand.

 Personal life

 In 2007 (at 30), she married Rafael Feldman, a film and television actor.